-At OpenSpace, we’ve been thinking hard about how we can contribute to all those who need help during the COVID-19 pandemic.
-We’ve been thinking specifically about how we can help those we serve: the builders and developers of this country, and their counterparts across the world.
+At OpenSpace, we’ve been thinking hard about how we can contribute to all those who need help during the global COVID-19 pandemic.
+We’ve been thinking specifically about how we can help those we serve: the builders and developers of this country and their counterparts across the world.

-Let me cut to the chase.
-OpenSpace has proven really useful to our customers during this crisis: it helps limit jobsite access to only essential personnel by allowing other stakeholders to track the job remotely – and it does so in a simple, fast, comprehensive way.
+We’ll cut to the chase.
+OpenSpace has proven really useful to our customers during this crisis: it helps limit job site access to only essential personnel by allowing other stakeholders to track the job remotely—and it does so in a simple, fast, and comprehensive way.
 At a time when we can’t travel, and we can’t gather in groups, this way of working has become a necessity.

 We know our tool is useful, especially now.
 And we want to support more builders through this crisis.